 In the 16th and 17th centuries, Christian forces pushed back the Ottoman army twice outside of Vienna.
 In 1679 a plague ravaged the city, killing one-third of the population.

-In 1804, Vienna was once again the capital of the Austrian empire, and then the Austrian-Hungarian empire.
-The city became the center of classical music with Haydn, Mozart, and Beethoven.
+In 1804, Vienna was once again the capital of the Austrian Empire, and then the Austrian-Hungarian Empire.
+Indeed, the city became the center of classical music with Haydn, Mozart, and Beethoven.
 Brahms, Bruckner, Mahler, and Richard Strauss followed one another after that, maintaining the city’s classical status.

-The Ringstrasse is built at the end of the 19th century.
-It’s a large boulevard encircling the historical center of the city.
+The Ringstrasse begins to appear at the end of the 19th century.
+In fact, it is a large boulevard encircling the city’s historical center.

-After World War I, in 1919, Austria became a republic.
-The Secessionist artistic movement started here, as did psychoanalysis.
+Then, after World War I, in 1919, Austria became a republic.
+Also, the Secessionist artistic movement started here, as did psychoanalysis.

-In 1934 there was a civil war called the February revolution.
+In 1934 there was a civil war called the February Revolution.
 During the Second World War, it was quickly invaded by Germany.
-Russia liberated Vienna at the end of the war and controlled it until 1955.
+Russia liberated Vienna at the war’s end and controlled it until 1955.